KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Tim shared his personal journey with alcoholism.

-Tim had brought Han Dynasty food to PyCon 2015 in Montreal as a bribe to host DjangoCon US in Philly.
+Tim had brought Han Dynasty food to PyCon 2015 in Montreal as a bribe to host DjangoCon US in Philly (fun fact: the day before PyGotham 2018, I randomly saw Tim in mid-town Manhattan and joined his group for dinner at Han Dynasty).

 Tim's alcoholism was progressing.
 He had intended to go a full month without drinking, but never had.